watertap-org/watertap/docs/technical_reference/tools/loopTool.rst

                upper_limit: 30
                num_samples: 3

-Example setting up differential sweep:
+Example setting up differential sweep.
+Briefly, this type of analysis can provide insight into how reducing membrane cost can reduce RO costs, even when exact membrnae costs and replacement factors are unkown.

 .. code-block::